-To keep these blueberry muffins grain free, I opted to use coconut flour which gives these muffins a subtle coconut flavour which pairs nicely with the blueberries and vanilla in this recipe.
+These muffins are also grain free and call for coconut flour which gives them a subtle coconut flavour that complements the blueberries and vanilla in this recipe.
 Coconut flour is a wonderful alternative to all purpose flour because it’s high in fiber and protein.
-It’s also particularly nutrient dense.
-It works so well in gluten free baking and imparts a slightly sweet flavour which is why i love using it in muffins and desserts.
+It’s also quite nutrient dense.
+It works well in gluten free baking and imparts a slightly sweet flavour and a satisfying, cake-like texture.

 - 1 cup date paste (see my date paste recipe for instructions)